AnyChart/docs.anychart.com/Stock_Charts/Legend.md

 ## Overview

 There are general settings that can be applied to legends of all chart types including AnyStock legend – see the [Common Settings: Legend](../Common_Settings/Legend/Overview) section.
 In this article, only special features of AnyStock legend are described: alternative default settings, extra text formatting options for the title and items, and so on.
-Read more in the sections below.

 Please note that AnyStock legend, unlike any other, is bound to the **plot** (not the chart).
 It is configured with the help of the {api:anychart.core.stock.Plot#legend}legend(){api} method of the plot and defined as an instance of the {api:anychart.core.ui.Legend}anychart.core.ui.Legend{api} class.